luisdalmolin/luisdalmolin.dev/content/blog/using-github-actions-to-setup-ci-cd-with-laravel.md

 ## Setting up the Github Action

-You may need to tweak a few things, but basically you should be able to just copy and paste the following configuration to your Github actions.
+You might need to tweak a few things, but basically you should be able to just copy and paste the following configuration to your Github actions.

 `.github/workflows/ci.yml`
 {{< highlight yml >}}on: push